Updated. Originally published March 2014.

 There are a lot of smart things in this review.
 Unfortunately, I’m not one of them.
-In the case of this review I was probably the dumbest thing in the room.
+In the case of this test I was probably the dumbest thing in the room.

 I’ve setup a number of smart home hubs (like this one and this one), programmed my own Control4 system (somewhat), and confused countless universal learning remotes, so I decided to give myself a challenge with this review of a SmartThings system—I wanted to see how fast I could get it setup and running.

-SmartThings offers its own line of accessories or you can use compatible third-party devices like Kwikset smart locks, Philips Hue lights or Sonos wireless speakers (BTW—use of third-party devices like Hue still requires the original device’s hub or gateway, so make sure you have plenty of ports on your router).
-Recently the company added several more device makers to the list of products it works with, and that list is likely to keep growing.
+SmartThings offers its own line of accessories or you can use compatible third-party devices like Kwikset smart locks, Philips Hue lights or Sonos wireless speakers (BTW–use of third-party devices like Hue still requires the original device’s hub or gateway, so make sure you have plenty of ports on your router).
+The company continues to add more device makers to the list of products it works with.

 So, back to my setup.
 Hooking up the SmartThings hub started off smoothly.
 I plugged it into my router, launched the app, entered the unique ID number that came with the system and filled in a little more user information.
 Then I got cocky.
 In a rush to get it done, I didn’t write down the password I’d just made up (Rule #1: don’t forget your home automation password).
 That little oversight came back to haunt me when I wanted to add the app to my Android tablet.